STAT3 GOF

-STAT3 GOF is a rare genetic disorder of the immune system.
-Signal transducer and activator of transcription 3 (STAT3) is a transcription factor which is encoded by the STAT3 gene in humans.
-Germline gain-of-function (GOF) mutations in the gene STAT3 causes this early-onset autoimmune disease characterized by lymphadenopathy, autoimmune cytopenias, multiorgan autoimmunity, infections, eczema, and short stature.
-Investigations conducted by Sarah E Flanagan and Mark Russell from the Institute of Biomedical and Clinical Science, University of Exeter Medical School, Emma Haapaniemi from the Institute of Biomedical and Clinical Science, University of Exeter Medical Schoolby, and Joshua Milner from the National Institute of Allergy and Infectious Disease, National Institutes of Health have described this condition in 19 patients.
+STAT3 gain-of function (GOF) is a rare genetic disorder of the immune system, leading to early-onset autoimmunity and a variety of multi-organ disorders.
+The condition is progressive and manifests through a broad spectrum of clinical symptoms, including lymphadenopathy, autoimmune cytopenias, growth delays, enteropathy, lung disease, endocrine disorders, arthritis, autoimmune hepatitis, neurological diseases, vasculopathy, eczema, infections, and multiorgan autoimmunity.
+Patients experience recurring infections.

+STAT3 GOF syndrome was first described in 2014.
+In recent years new research has provided understanding and insight in treatment options.

 Presentation

 Clinically, the STAT3 GOF-associated phenotype is very diverse.
 It is characterized by prominent lymphoproliferation, including lymphadenopathy and/or hepatosplenomegaly, as well as early-onset multisystem autoimmunity.
 Hematologic autoimmunity is most prevalent including autoimmune hemolytic anemia, neutropenia, and/or thrombocytopenia.
 Others exhibited arthritis, lung disease consistent with lymphocytic interstitial pneumonia, hepatitis, atopic dermatitis, alopecia, and/or scleroderma.
 Several patients also have recurrent, severe infections and fungal infections with hypogammaglobulinemia.
 Postnatal short stature, with some exhibiting profound growth failure, is commonly seen.
 Early-onset type 1 diabetes was also noted in several of these patients.

 The stereotyped clinical phenotype of STAT3 GOF patients differs distinctly from that associated with germline STAT3 mutations shown to confer a loss-of-function (LOF).
 STAT3 loss-of-function mutations are responsible for hyperimmunoglobulin E syndrome, also called Job's syndrome, which is characterized by recurrent infections, unusual eczema-like skin rashes, and susceptibility to severe lung infections.
 While both LOF and GOF of STAT3 result in immune deficiency, GOF exhibit infections quite distinct from those observed with LOF, along with far more common connective tissue abnormalities.

 Furthermore, somatic gain-of-function STAT3 mutations are reported in association with solid and hematologic cancers.
 Therefore, one would have expected that germline STAT3 GOF mutations would have a similar increase the risk of cancer.
 However, only 1 patient presented with large granular lymphocytic leukemia and 1 parent with Hodgkin lymphoma.
 The germline and somatic gain-of-function STAT3 mutations appear to result in distinctly different phenotypes.